 If the data behind your pollution heatmap solution isn’t granular enough for the purposes you want to use it for, the visualization will start to look unrealistic – due to interpolation problems between sensors, circles, smoothness issues, etc.

-BreezoMeter is the only provider that can report on air pollution at the level of 5 meters and it requires huge computational power: Almost half a billion geographical grid points are calculated on an hourly basis which adds up to more than 6 billion pollutant concentrations and AQI calculations every hour!
+BreezoMeter is the only provider that can report on air pollution at the level of 5 meters and it requires huge computational power.

 2. Versatile Visualizations